The Coachman (film): Synopsis

 A single father living with his adult children makes a living with a horse-drawn cart.
-He finds companionship with his boss's maid.
+He finds companionship with the maid of his boss.
 His eldest daughter is a deaf-mute married to an abusive man, his youngest seeks to meet a man of means and his youngest son is rebellious.
-His oldest son wants to help relieve the families financial problems by passing the bar exam.
+His eldest son wants to help relieve the families financial problems by passing the bar exam.